-Gross margin percentage for services revenues was 76%, 76% and 76% in 2019, 2018 and 2017, respectively.
-Overall, the margin in 2019 as compared to 2018 and 2018 compared to 2017 was consistent.
+Gross margin percentage for services revenues was 77%, 76% and 76% in 2020, 2019 and 2018, respectively.
+The margin in 2020 was positively impacted by the fiscal 2020 acquisition of Visual Compliance.

 Cost of professional services and other revenues consists of personnel-related expenses incurred in providing professional services, hardware installation as well as hardware costs.